 It may happen.
 A system gets crashed after completion of all the operations.
 If the system restarts it should preserve the stable state.
 An amount in Alice and Bob account should be the same before and after the system gets a restart.

 ACID properties in DBMS make the transaction over the database more reliable and secure.
-This is one of the advantages of database management system over the file system.
+This is one of the advantages of the database management system over the file system.

 If you have any question, feel free to shoot in the comment.
-Discussing is kind of exchanging a knowledge and I love it.
+Discussing is kind of exchanging knowledge and I love it.